cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

 --- abstract

-This document defines new COSE header parameters in support of a mechanism that uses hashes of detached payload as the COSE payload, which enables faster signature validation for detached payload as the availability of the original payload is not required for signature validation.
+This document defines new COSE header parameters supporting of hashes within the payload, representing a detached COSE payloads.
+This mechanism enables faster validation as access to the original payload is not required for signature validation.
-Additionally, hints about the detached payload's content format and availability are defined.
+Additionally, hints of the detached payload's content format and availability are defined.

 --- middle

 # Introduction

-COSE defined detached payloads in {{-RFC9052}} in Section 2.
+COSE defined detached payloads in Section 2 of {{-RFC9052}}, using `nil` as the payload.

-However, in order to verify a signature over a detached payload the payload content needs to availble to the verifier.

-Pre-hashing the content, allows for small signatures, that are easy to transport.
+In order to verify a signature over a detached payload, the verifier must have access to the payload content.
+Storing a hash of the content allows for small signature envelopes, that are easy to transport and verify independently.

-Additional hints in the protected header, ensure cryptographic agility for the hashing and signing algorithms, and discoverability for the original content, which could be too large to move over a network.
+Additional hints in the protected header ensure cryptographic agility for the hashing & signing algorithms, and discoverability for the original content which could be prohibitively large to move over a network.

-# Terminology
+## Requirements Notation

 {::boilerplate bcp14-tagged}

+# Header Parameters

+To represent a hash of a detached payload, the following headers are defined:

 TBD 0:
-  : will be assinged by {{-COSE-TYP}}, it represents the content type of the code envelope, which includes the protected header and payload.
+  : will be assigned by {{-COSE-TYP}}, represents the content type of the code envelope, including the protected header and payload

 TBD 1:
-  : the hash algorithm used to generate the hash about the payload.
+  : the hash algorithm used to generate the hash of the payload

 TBD 2:
-  : the content type of the payload the hash represents.
+  : the content type of the payload the hash represents

 TBD 3:
   : an identifier enabling a verifier to retrieve the full payload preimage.

-# Signed Hash Envelopes
+## Signed Hash Envelopes Example

 ~~~ cddl